 - Schedule cancellation of your old policy for after the new policy starts—not the same day

-- Verify insurance verification: Check that your new policy appears in the system within a few days
+- Verify electronic reporting: Check that your new policy appears in the Secretary of State’s verification system within a few days

 - Update your lender with new insurance details if you have a loan or lease